-When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
-The head teacher will consider their legal duty of care when sending a learner home.
+When the setting is considering suspending or permanently excluding a child where an additional vulnerability is identified it is important that the child's welfare is a paramount consideration.
+The Head Teacher will consider their legal duty of care when sending a learner home.

-Curry Rivel Church of England Primary School & Little Pips Nursery will exercise their legal duties in relation to their interventions.
+Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest will exercise their legal duties in relation to their interventions.
 This includes:

-- whether a statutory assessment should be considered in line with the principles of Children Act 1989, - that decisions are made in an anti-discriminatory manner in line with the Equality Act 2010 (including having regard to the SEND Code of Practice) - and takes into consideration the learner's rights under the Human Rights Act 1998. - Interventions will be consistent with statutory guidance School suspensions and permanent exclusions GOV.UK (www.gov.uk)
+- whether a statutory assessment should be considered in line with the principles of Children Act 1989, - that decisions are made in an anti-discriminatory manner in line with the Equality Act 2010 (including having regard to the SEND Code of Practice) - and takes into consideration the learner's rights under the Human Rights Act 1998. - Interventions will be consistent with statutory guidance School suspensions and permanent exclusions - GOV.UK (www.gov.uk)